Tomo4t/Tomo4t/README.md

 ## Hey, I'm **Tomo_4t** 👋

 I build interactive systems, stories, and tools —
-things meant to be *used*, not just looked at.
+we are meant to be *knowledgeably*, not watchers.

 > **"Allah will raise those who believe among you and those who were given knowledge, by many degrees."**
 > *(Surah Al-Mujadila 58:11)*